 Get to know all the latest travel tips as you go about exploring and learn about the best modes of transportation to and from Larnaca.
-You can even go about wandering this beautiful city on foot and get a chance to visit the local museums and galleries and learn all that you can regarding its history.
+You can even go about wandering this beautiful city on foot and visit the local museums, art galleries and learn all that you can regarding its history.
 Proper knowledge will keep you educated and ensure that you have a fun experience during your travels.

-Larnaca holds the Larnaca International Airport (LCA), which is the larger of the country's two commercial airports.
-This main international gateway of Cyprus is officially located 6 km to the west of the city centre.
-The airport has a number or arrival and departure flights to and from many parts of the world.
-The airport offers a wide range of services from airport transfer to baggage storage of the travellers.
+The Larnaca International Airport (LCA) is the larger of the country's two commercial airports.
+This main international gateway of Cyprus is officially located 6km to the west of the city centre.
+The airport has a number of arrival and departure flights to and from many parts of the world.
+The airport offers a wide range of services from airport transfer to baggage storage for the travellers.
 It takes 15 minutes to reach the city centre by taxi.
 One can also find scheduled city buses at the airport.
 There are shared taxis (dolmus) available which connect Larnaca to Nicosia and Limassol as well.

 Larnaca, Cyprus is served by many of airline companies.

 Here are some of them:

 Aeroflot, Austrian Airlines, British Airways, Condor Airlines, Czech Airlines, EgyptAir, Emirates, Eurocypria Airlines, Finnair, Gulf Air, Hamburg International, Lufthansa, Thomas Cook Airlines.

 Cyprus Airways offers service to the following destinations: